As shown in the following figure, the area in the red box is the Blocks area where multiple categories of blocks are provided for programming.

 5. Cap blocks

 A cap block ends a script or program.
 It can only be put under all other blocks.
-Generally, a reporter block looks like the following.
+Generally, a cap block looks like the following.